cjekal/adpq/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Requires Ruby 2.3

-* System dependencies
+* Requires Perl, Docker and Docker-Compose

-* Configuration
+* Configuration is mostly handled via environment variables (.env file)

-* Database creation

-* Database initialization

-* How to run the test suite
+* Database creation is handled via `./dc ws_bash` on the host followed by `rails db:create` in the container

+* Database initialization is handled via `./dc ws_bash` on the host followed by `rails db:migrate` in the container

+* Test suite is run via `./dc ws_bash` on the host followed by `rails test` in the container

 * Services (job queues, cache servers, search engines, etc.)